spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 <!-- NOTE -->

-In the preceding example, note that we used `timestamp-1` and `timestamp-2` labels.
+In the preceding example, note that we used `task-a` and `task-b` labels.
 This is necessary because we use two timestamp applications in the same graph.

 <!-- END_NOTE -->